jkocik/laravel-profiler/README.md

 - database queries
 - request (web) / input (console)
 - response (web) / output (console)
-- application (Laravel status, config, loaded service providers, framework paths)
+- application (Laravel status, config, loaded service providers, container bindings, framework paths)

+Trackers start framework tracking on service providers booting and finish on application terminating.

+Laravel Profiler and its trackers do their work after request / artisan command is finished.
+That keeps your framework execution time and peak of memory usage as close to real values (without Profiler impact) as possible.

 ## Installation and configuration